ayoubaitouhmad/user-requests/readme.md

       admin_id = 'admin_'
   ```
 + open your command prompt inside the project files and run the commands :
++ create pusher account https://pusher.com and copy your api key inside PushNotification class you can found it in app/classes

 `npm install`